The World’s Most Beautiful Ecological Disaster

 It has been burning since.

-The spectacle of this large burning gap in the ground is a rather incredible to witness.
-Obviously, it is most incredible at night when the red glow of the flames from Hell’s Gate are visible from up to 40 km (25 miles) away.
+The spectacle of this large burning gap in the ground is rather amazing to witness.
+Obviously, it’s most amazing at night when the red glow of the flames from Hell’s Gate are visible from up to 40 km (25 miles) away.
 The cater itself is about 75 meters (250 feet) at its widest point.
-The intense heat of the fire makes it difficult to stand near the carter’s edge for more than two or three minutes at a time.
-This is probably for the best: The funes coming from the crater are toxic.

-FIND TURKMEN TRAVEL SPECIALISTS | READ | FOLLOW US ON TWITTER |
+BUY A GUIDEBOOK | FOLLOW US ON TWITTER / FACEBOOK |

 The World’s Worst Travel Gear